Hannah Brown

-Hannah Kelsey Brown (born September 24, 1994) is an American television personality and former beauty pageant titleholder.
-She starred as the lead in season 15 of The Bachelorette.
-Brown had previously placed in the top seven in season 23 of The Bachelor.
-As a beauty pageant titleholder, Brown was crowned Miss Alabama USA 2018, and competed in Miss USA 2018.
-Following The Bachelorette, she competed on season 28 of Dancing with the Stars with partner, Alan Bersten, and was declared the winner on November 25, 2019.
+Hannah Kelsey Brown (born September 24, 1994) is an American television personality, model, author and beauty pageant titleholder.
+All events occurring in 2019, Brown first gained recognition after placing in the top seven in season 23 of The Bachelor and subsequently becoming the star of season 15 of The Bachelorette, and competed on season 28 of Dancing with the Stars with Alan Bersten, and was declared the winner on November 25.

 Early life and education

 Brown was born in Tuscaloosa, Alabama to parents Robert Walker Brown and Susanne Brown.
 She was raised both in Tuscaloosa and in nearby Northport, Alabama.
 She graduated from Tuscaloosa County High School, and later from the University of Alabama in 2017, receiving a degree magna cum laude from the university's College of Communication and Information Sciences.
 In college, she was a member of the Alpha Upsilon chapter of the Alpha Chi Omega sorority.
 Brown then worked as an interior designer in Northport.